bwconrad/Kernel-Belief-Contraction/README.md

         + -s: chooses the most specific hitting set
         + -n: chooses any min hitting set

-The 'test-ontologies' directory contains sample OWL ontologies that can be as input.
+The 'test-ontologies' directory contains sample OWL ontologies that can be used as input.

 ## Examples